quiode/beaststation-config/secrets/README.md

 ## Add a machine

 1. add the public key of the machine to: `secrets.nix`
-1. rekey all the secrets with: `agenix --rekey` (note that the private key is needed)
+1. rekey all the secrets with: `agenix -r` (note that the private key is needed)

 ## Add a secret